Kek Lok Si Temple

 Dhammikarama Burmese Buddhist Temple

 The oldest golden Buddhist temple in Penang.
 When you enter to the surrounding garden, you can feel the sacred spirit of Buddhism.
-The garden was so lovely and serene that I was attached to spend a bit more time there.

-Time for visiting: Allow yourself at least one hour to enjoy the full energy of this sacred place.
+Time for visiting – Allow yourself at least one hour to enjoy the full energy of this sacred place.

 Opening hours: 5am – 6pm